hpc-carpentry/old-hpc-workflows/_episodes/01-introduction.md

 ~~~
 {: .output}

 We can see that the file consists of one row per word.
-Each row shows the word itself, the number of occurrences of that
+Each row shows the
+word itself, the number of occurrences of that word, and the number of
-word, and the number of occurrences as a percentage of the total
+occurrences as a percentage of the total number of words in the text file.
+The file is sorted by descending frequency, so the first 5 lines
-number of words in the text file.
+are the 5 most frequent words in the input text.

 We can do the same thing for a different book: